 Fire size places a greater constraint on pyrodiversity as the human influence index increased, suggesting that humans tend to homogenise this fire attribute more than others (Supplementary material, Appendix 1, Fig. A3A and Table A3).
 Fire season, frequency, and intensity had weak negative relations with the human influence index (Supplementary material, Appendix 1, Fig. A3B-D and Table A3).
 These fire attributes showed slightly higher relative variability as human influence index increased, and thus placed less constraint on overall pyrodiversity.
 Although the models provide support for an effect of humans on the extent to which different fire attributes shape pyrodiversity, the sizes of these effects are small.

-Scale dependence
+Spatial grain dependence

 Pyrodiversity was largely independent of the grain at which it was measured (Fig. 6).
 If anything, there was a subtle decrease in pyrodiversity as spatial grain increased in the intermediate (650-1300 mm yr-1; y = -0.002*x – 0.023, p < 0.001, r2 = 0.77) and high rainfall regions (> 1300 mm yr-1; y = -0.001*x – 0.278, p = 0.003, r2 = 0.35).
 If that trend is consistent at smaller spatial grains, pyrodiversity may peak at grains smaller than the minimum of approximately 28 × 28 km we considered.